The Pendragon Cycle: Rise of the Merlin: Development

 In November 2022, The Daily Wire announced its intention to produce an adaptation of the series.
-In July 2023, it was announced that The Daily Wire Co-CEO Jeremy Boreing would be taking a leave of absence from the company, to co-direct the seven-episode television series.
-It was additionally revealed that the series would outsource its filming and production abroad, namely in Italy and Hungary, and would premiere on DailyWire+ in 2025.
-In September, British actor Tom Sharp was announced to have been in the series' lead role as Merlin, as filming began in Europe.
-Later that month, the series' main cast was revealed, which includes Brett Cooper as Ganieda, Rose Reid as Charis, and James Arden as Taliesin.
+In July 2023, it was announced that The Daily Wire Co-CEO Jeremy Boreing would be taking a leave of absence from the company, to co-direct the series.
+It was also revealed that the series would source its filming and production in Italy and Hungary, and would premiere on DailyWire+.
+Boreing stated that the production's budget was least $1 million per episode, and at least $10 million overall for the whole season.
+In June 2026, Semafor reported that the show had cost a total of $50 million in total.